marcegarba/funccoll/README.md

 The former creates a Collection object by passing a PHP array.

-The latter uses a closure to generate the colleciton elements.
+The latter uses a closure to generate the collection elements.

 ### Immutability